The Learning and Communication Complexity of Subsequence Containment: Introduction

-We provide nearly tight bounds for the communication complexity of this problem under a variety of settings (randomized vs. deterministic communication, different partitions of $x,y$ between the two parties).
+We provide nearly tight bounds for the communication complexity of subsequence detection under a variety of settings (randomized vs. deterministic communication, different partitions of $x,y$ between the two parties, and whether or not the length of $y$ is fixed).
 We show that, up to log factors, the communication complexity of this problem scales like $O(k)$.
 This is somewhat surprising as our bounds hold for arbitrary partitions of $x$ and $y$ (not just the natural partition where Alice holds $x$ and Bob holds $y$).

-When Alice holds $x$ and Bob holds $y$ (i.e. the natural bi-partition) we show that no deterministic protocol is better than the trivial protocol where Bob sends all the bits in $y$ to Alice.
-For randomized protocols, we give a lower bound of $\Omega(\log k)$ bits of communication.
-Under the worst-case bi-partition, we give a tight bound of $\Theta(k \log n)$ for the deterministic communication complexity under any alphabet, as well as a randomized lower bound of $\Omega(k)$.
+We complement these upper bounds by providing a nearly matching lower bound of $\Omega(k)$.
+We note that the communication complexity of detecting a substring in \emph{contiguous} locations under arbitrary bi-partitions is $\Omega(n)$ for $k=2$, as shown by \cite{golovnev2019string}.

-We also consider the VC dimension of a family of classifiers defined by containing a fixed binary sequnece as a sequence.
-That is given $y \in \{0,1\}^k$, we let $y$ \emph{positively classify} $x \in \{0,1\}^n$ if and only if $x$ contains $y$ as a subsequence.
-We prove an $\Omega(\log k)$ lower bound on the VC dimension of (length $k$) of the aforementioned family of $2^k$ classifiers.
-We are not aware of previous bounds on the VC dimension of this family.
+Next, we consider the VC dimension of a family of \emph{subsequence} classifiers defined by containing a fixed subsequence.
+That is, every classifier is parameterized by $y \in \{0,1\}^k$ such that $x \in \{0,1\}^n$ is classified as $1$ if and only if $x$ contains $y$ as a subsequence (for a precise definition, see Definition~\ref{def:subclassifier}).
+We prove that the VC dimension of this family of (length $k$) subsequence classifiers is $\Theta(k)$. \cite{sutskever2014sequence} show that in some cases it is beneficial not to assume any upper bound on the length $n$ of the string being classified.
+Our bounds on the VC dimension easily extend to this case as well.
+In either case, we are not aware of previous bounds on the VC dimension of this family.
+Our methods can also be used to bound the VC dimension of classification based on \emph{super}sequences, where a sequence of length $k$ evaluates to $1$ if and only if it occurs in a fixed sequence of length $n \geq k$ as a subsequence.
+This classification problem resembles trace reconstruction as in \cite{batu2004reconstructing} and may be of independent interest.

-Our methods are very straightforward.
-Lower bounds are proved using reductions to the ``usual suspects:" Disjointness and Indexing, and upper bounds are proved using simple protocols.
-However, our proofs are indeed different from those appearing in previous studies of the communication complexity of string related problems~\cite{sun2007communication,liben2006finding,golovnev2019string,bar2004sketching}.
+Our methods are straightforward.
+Lower bounds are proved using reductions from set-disjointness, and upper bounds are proved using simple protocols.
+Our reduction between subsequence containment and the disjointness problem is useful also in lower bounding the VC-dimension of the subsequence classifiers we study.
+This expands on the work of \cite{kremer1999randomized} in that it serves as another illustration of the connection between lower bounds from communication complexity and learning theory.

-While our upper bounds in the communication setting hold for all possible values of $k \leq n$, our lower bounds only hold for specific values of $k$.
-Finding tight lower bounds for all $k \leq n$ is an interesting problem that is left for future work.